Brunopaes/labs-chickenbot/README.md

 #### Notes

-- Instead of python, Node JS may be used.
+- Instead of python, dotnet/C# or Node JS may be used.
 - Chickenbot is just a provisional name

 ---------------